sigstore/sigstore.github.io/content/get_started/server.md

 # Manual Installation

+## Prerequisites

+You will of course also need golang version 1.15 or greater and a `$GOPATH` set.

+If you want to perform fast queries add redis, if not you will need to pass `--enable_retrieve_api=false` when running `rekor-server` in the later steps of this page.

+## Get Rekor

+Grab the rekor source:

+`go get -u -t -v github.com/sigstore/rekor/cmd/server`

+* Note: You can also `git clone` should you prefer

 ## Create Database and populate tables

 Trillian requires a database, we use MariaDB for now (others to be explored later).
 Once this is installed on your machine edit the `scripts/createdb.sh` with your database root account credentials and run the script.
+If you're just trying out rekor, keep the db user name and password the same as in the script (test/zaphod).
+If you change these, you need to make the changes on trillians side (visit the trillian repo for details)

 ## Build Trillian

-To run rekor you need to build trillian
+To run rekor you need to build trillian:

 ```
-go get github.com/google/trillian.git
+go get -u -t -v github.com/google/trillian
+cd $GOPATH/src/github.com/google/trillian/cmd/trillian_log_server
-go build ./cmd/trillian_log_server
+go build
+cp trillian_log_server /usr/local/bin/
+cd $GOPATH/src/github.com/google/trillian/cmd/trillian_log_signer
-go build ./cmd/trillian_log_signer
+go build
+cp trillian_log_signer /usr/local/bin/
 ```

 ### Start the tlog server